Our Creative Curriculum.

 Our Curriculum Intent

 We are guided by the National Curriculum which sets out subjects and content which we should teach.
 Within this, however, there is flexibility so that we can interpret and plan to meet the needs and interests of our children now and for the future.
 The key aim for all our teaching and learning is to provide an ambitious curriculum for all pupils to learn, to enjoy, be excited and to achieve.
-We want to provide a safe, language-rich environment where children can have an adventure.
+We want to provide a safe, language-rich environment where children can excel, making the most of their God-given talents, and where they can also have an adventure.
 To have the best days of their lives.

 Our Curriculum Implementation